-Although the Andromeda series is credited as being a Gene Roddenberry production, he passed away in 1991.
-Gene`s wife Majel is the principle producer of the series.
-The series was designed by Gene before his death however it was only after his death that production actually began on the series.
+Andromeda was the name of a television series that was broadcast at the beginning of the 21st Century and ran for five series, (2000-5).
+Although the Andromeda television series is credited as being a Gene Roddenberry production, Gene passed away in 1991.
+Gene Roddenberry is more famous for creating the Star Trek - The Original Series series.
+Gene's wife Majel is the principle producer of the series.
+The television series was designed by Gene before his death however it was only after his death that production actually began on the series.

 The premise is that planets of three galaxies have formed the 'Systems Commonwealth' to maintain order and security.
-When a colony of Neitzscheans was attacked by the Magog , the Commonwealth did not provide enough help which resulted in many deaths, the Neitzscheans decided to take revenge and destroy the Commonwealth.
-During the break-up of the Commonwealth, the star ship Andromeda Ascendant is involved in an incident which renders everyone frozen in time near the event horizon of a black hole.
+When a colony of Neitzscheans were being attacked by the Magog , the Commonwealth did not provide enough help which resulted in many deaths, the Neitzscheans decided to take revenge and destroy the Commonwealth.
+During the break-up of the Commonwealth, the starship Andromeda Ascendant is involved in an incident which renders everyone frozen in time near the event horizon of a black hole.

 Copyright: Tribune Entertainment

 There's no register feature and no need to give an email address if you don't need to.
 All messages will be reviewed before being displayed.
 Comments may be merged or altered slightly such as if an email address is given in the main body of the comment.